bitfieldaudio/OTTO/README.md

 ```bash
 sh dockerrun.sh
 ```
 This will build the source, and run TOP-1, patchage and jack-keyboard.
+The source will be mounted into docker from the current directory, so the image will not need to be rebuilt when the source is updated.

-### Pulseaudio
+## Pulseaudio
 If you are using pulseaudio, you may have to pause it while running the docker container.
 This means you won't hear any sound from other applications.
 To automatically suspend pulseaudio and restart it when TOP-1 closes, run the container like this:
 ```bash